-Health Economics/ return on investment
+Health economics/ return on investment

-A full economic evaluation of the ACTiON Falls programme was conducted alongside the randomised controlled trial, which included individual-level data on resource use and quality of life outcomes [12].
+A full economic evaluation of the Action Falls programme was conducted alongside the randomised controlled trial, which included individual-level data on resource use and quality of life outcomes [12].
 This analysis showed that the programme was likely to be cost-effective at the standard NICE willingness to pay threshold of £20,000 per quality adjusted life year, and estimated that the cost per fall averted was £191.

 Whilst the economic evaluation alongside clinical trial has already demonstrated the potential for the programme to be cost-effective, the costs incurred may change when the programme is implemented and sustained in a real world setting.
-As well, the care homes recruited within the controlled trial are likely to be of higher quality and have more capacity to deliver the programme (given that they are undertaking research) than the average care home.
+Notably, the costs of training staff to deliver the Action Falls programme was omitted from the evaluation.
+As well as this, the care homes recruited within the controlled trial are likely to be of higher quality and have more capacity to deliver the programme (given that they are undertaking research) than the average care home.
 Another key difference, is that in this analysis, data is collected only at the care home level.

-We seek to evaluate the costs associated with the short-term implementation and the longerterm sustainment of the ACTiON Falls programme.
-This is of importance, as other implementation studies have cited cost as a potential barrier to implementation.
+We seek to evaluate the costs associated with the short-term implementation and the longer-term sustainment of the Action Falls programme.
+This is of importance, as other implementation studies have cited cost as a potential barrier to implementation [7].

-Each study site will have governance over how the ACTiON falls intervention is implemented and will thus tailor the programme to meet local needs.
+Each study site will have governance over how the Action Falls intervention is implemented and will thus tailor the programme to meet local needs.
 We will cost the variations in implementation strategy across each of the sites, based on feedback of such changes from the research study assistants.
-Costs are likely to include: training of staff, delivery of the AFC events and production of ACTiON Falls materials.
-This will be supplemented by information collected at the AFC events, interviews and focus groups, where care home staff will be asked about the time taken to implement the ACTiON Falls intervention, as well as any other costs incurred.
+Costs are likely to include: training of staff, delivery of the AFC events and production of Action Falls materials [18].